tacklebox-webhooks/javascript/README.md

 ```

 Once you create services, event types, users and subscriptions,
-You can create a new event like so:
+you can create a new event like so:

 ```javascript
 const serviceId = "d90af763-5839-4a90-834c-5512980984f5";